Musikdesign – what’s that?

 • Letter of motivation (why is Musikdesign the programme of your choosing, about half a page ISO A4 format)

-• Realization of two assignments announced a month prior to closing date plus at least one sample of your works.
+• Realization of two assignments announced two months prior to closing date plus a wide variety of own works.
 Please provide these files on data storage medium (USB flash drive, CD or DVD) in the formats .aiff, .wav, .mp3 or .mp4.
 Work samples may be music, sound design, soundtracks, radio plays, sound collages or experimental pieces.
 Every sample has to be composed and produced by the applicant.

 • Scores, if applicable